physimals/quantiphyse/doc/qbold/tutorial.rst

 .. image:: /screenshots/qbold/brain.png

-When viewing the output of modelling, it may be clearer if the ROI is displayed as an outline rather than a shaded region.
+When viewing the output of modelling, it may be clearer if the ROI is displayed as an outline, as shown in this screenshot, rather than a shaded region.
 To do this, click on the icon to the right of the ROI selector (below the image view):

 .. image:: /screenshots/cest_tutorial_roi_contour.png